f5devcentral/f5-agility-labs-nginx/docs/class5/class5.rst

 Acronyms
 ========

-The following are a few acronyms that you will run into in this lab.
+The following are a few acronyms that you will encounter in this lab.

 - NAP – NGINX App Protect
 - NMS – NGINX Management Suite